 She joined the INTERFERENCE community in 2018 where she worked in the GRAV studio as an art mediator.
 She’s now part of the Curatorial community of INTERFERENCE 2020.

 Curatorial statement :

-“Choosing the curatorial for me was more of a challenge because as a law student I never get the opportunity to open myself up to everything related to arts and to this artistic world, and thanks to INTERFERENCE and the curatorial collective, I finally got the chance to not only learn new things but also get out of my comfort zone because I’m working on something completely ” out of my league ” as some people would say, and I’m really proud to say that despite my educational background I managed to adapt myself and to be an effective curator in this collective.
+“Choosing the curatorial for me was more of a challenge because, as a law student, I never got the chance to open up to anything relevant to the arts and to this creative community, and thanks to INTERFERENCE and the curatorial collective, I finally got the chance not only to learn new stuff but also to get out of my comfort zone because I’m working on something totally ‘out of my league’

-I also believe that being a curator gives me the chance to directly interact with artists so that I can do my best to understand their perspectives in order to come up with meaningful and unique exhibitions related to the whole theme and purpose of the festival in order to enhance the authentic and unique aspect of INTERFERENCE.
+I also think that being a curator gives me the ability to connect directly with artists so that I can do my utmost to understand their views in order to create meaningful and unique exhibitions relevant to the whole theme and purpose of the festival in order to improve INTERFERENCE ‘s authentic and unique aspect.

 2018 – 2021 | Tunis.tn | Public law studies | Faculty of legal, political, and social sciences of Tunis.